AxNaash/AIBackup-FiveM-FivePD-/README.md

 # AIBackup for FiveM-FivePD
  **PLEASE READ EVERYTHING BEFORE USING IT.**

-**VERY IMPORTANT** : To run this, you will have to download JayMontana36/mythic_notify on GitHub and start it (‘ensure mythic_notify’) before ‘ensure AIBackup’ in your server.cfg.
-Make sure to rename the downloaded folder "AIBackup-FiveM-FivePD--main" to "AIBackup" so that you can ensure it properly as said earlier.
+**INSTALL INSTRUCTIONS** : Make sure to rename the downloaded folder "AIBackup-FiveM-FivePD--main" to "AIBackup" so that you can load it easily, then paste it in your /resource folder. **To run this, you will also have to download JayMontana36/mythic_notify on GitHub and start it (‘ensure mythic_notify’) before ‘ensure AIBackup’ in your server.cfg.

-This has been tested on a local server with two players.
+*This has been tested on a local server with two players.

 First of all, you can use the **integrated menu** or **key shortcuts**.